 - Business Lease Agreement(s) (and Security Deeds if home-based)

-- Proof of general liability insurance and in some cases bonding
+- Proof of general liability insurance and, in some cases, bonding

-- Copies of the businesses’ cancelled checks
+- Copies of the businesses’ canceled checks

-- Schedule site visit and interview.
+- Schedule your site visit and interview

 State and local agency certification